bazel-ios/cocoapods-bazel/README.md

 ![](https://github.com/ob/cocoapods-bazel/workflows/master/badge.svg)

 Cocoapods::Bazel is a Cocoapods plugin that makes it easy to use [Bazel](https://bazel.build) instead of Xcode to build your iOS project.
-It automatically generates Bazel's `BUILD.bazel` files.
-It uses [`rules_ios`](https://github.com/ob/rules_ios) so you need to set up the `WORKSPACE` file following the instructions in the [`README`](https://github.com/ob/rules_ios/blob/master/README.md).
+It automatically generates Bazel's `BUILD` files.

+`cocoapods-bazel` can be setup to translate CocoaPod targets to provided Bazel rules.
+For example, you can use `cocaopods-bazel` to load framework targets using [rules_ios](https://github.com/bazel-ios/rules_ios).
+It's also flexible enough to allow users to use their own custom rules if needed.

 > :warning: **This is alpha software.** We are developing this plugin in the open so you should only use it if you know what you are doing and are willing to help develop it.